 - Rescue Romance: Serious Jaime/Brienne Ship Tease starts from when Jaime (without a weapon) leaps into a bearpit to rescue her.

 - Samus Is a Girl: Very briefly.
 Her gender isn't clear to viewers until Renly asks her to remove her helmet; when she does it elicits gasps from the crowd.

 - Saying Too Much: In "Two Swords," after she calls Renly "our king" while speaking to Margaery, the Tyrell lady gently, but sternly, reminds Brienne that Joffrey is king now.
 Brienne would get her head chopped off if Joffrey ever found out that she is still faithful to Renly's memory.

 - Screaming Warrior: Whenever she fights a powerful opponent she tends to let out pretty intimidating roars and shots of anger.
-Taken Up to Eleven with her fight against Sandor Clegane in which she punctuates beating the shit out of him with a rock by screaming with rage non-stop.
+In her fight against Sandor Clegane she punctuates beating the shit out of him with a rock by screaming with rage non-stop.

 - She Cleans Up Nicely: While the gaudy pink gown doesn't suit her well, she still looks somewhat pretty in it, which is more than we can say for her book counterpart.
 In the novels, the pink dress makes Brienne seem more unattractive.
 Suffice it to say the leather tunic and blue riding skirt she wears during her time in King's Landing suit her far better.

 - She Is the King: In the grand finale, she becomes the Lord Commander of the Kingsguard.

 - Shield Bash: She hits Loras' helm-covered head with her shield in the melee, but he recovers from the blow.

 - Shields Are Useless: Her shield isn't of much help in the melee, as Loras causes enough damage to it with his axe that she is forced to discard it during their fight.